piyushxp/piyushxp/README.md

 I am **Piyush Mahapatra** ,a 👨‍💻 Software Developer, and a Lifelong learner.
 I have been working in MERN Stack and  my dream is to make projects that in the cross domain of Science and Softwares.

 - 🔭 I’m currently working as a Software Developer in **Tericsoft**
-- 🌱 I’m currently learning ReactNative and UI/UX
+- 🌱 I’m currently learning React Native
 - ⚡ I am documenting my learnings on my blog [piyushmahapatra.hashnode.dev](https://piyushmahapatra.ml/)
 - 💬 I like to brainstorm Ideas and do thought Experiments in my free time :)